gitpod-io/retired-gatsby-website/src/docs/languages/kotlin.md

 ## Try it

-To see a basic repository with Kotlin support please see
+Please use the button below to see a basic repository with Kotlin support in Gitpod:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/gitpod-io/Gitpod-Kotlin)